jcampbell05/Polly/README.md

 - UITraitCollection.forceTouchCapability : On iOS 8 this property is implemented and returns `UIForceTouchCapabilityUnavailable`.
 If you want to use the polyfill in swift then we expose a `polly_forceTouchCapability` property.

-- CLLocationManager.requestLocation : On iOS 8 this method is implemented and replectes perfoming a single location update like it's iOS 9 counterpart.
+- CLLocationManager.requestLocation : On iOS 8 this method is implemented and replecates perfoming a single location update like it's iOS 9 counterpart.
 If you want to use the polyfill in swift then we expose a `polly_requestLocation` method.

 ## Requirements